jiarong/protocols/SSUsearch/ssu-search.rst

 1. Set "Cpu" higher number.

-2. make more copies of this notebook (click "File" then "Make a copy" in menu bar), so you can run the step on multiple files at the same time.
+2. Run steps in this page on multiple terminal windows at the same time.
+   One for each sample.

 (Again we assume the "Seqfile" is quality trimmed.)

 **Again, we will process one file at a time; set the "Seqfile" variable to the seqfile name to be be processed**

-First part of seqfile basename (separated by ".") will be the label of this sample, so named it properly (unique).**
+**First part of seqfile basename (separated by ".") will be the label of this sample, so named it properly (unique).**

 e.g. for "/usr/local/notebooks/data/test/data/1c.fa", "1c" will the
 label of this sample.